-Reading: The textbook provides a good general introduction to the field of biology; the book covers most of the topics that are approached in the course.
-Thus, it will serve to augment course materials and to provide material for study.
+Reading: The textbook provides a good general introduction to the field of biology.
+Most of the topics that are approached in the class are covered by the book.
+Thus, it will serve to augment lecture and to provide material for discussion.
 In addition, readings in the book will support the material that you will be studying in labs.
 The book includes many things that will help you understand the material and study for the tests, including a list of chapter concepts, chapter summaries, review questions, quizzes and a list of key terms.
-Outlines and PowerPoint presentations used in the course may be available for your review on the Walters State eLearn page for this course.
-Students are responsible for printing copies of the outlines and other supplemental materials used in the course.

-Expectations:

-You are expected log in to eLearn at a minimum of 1x per week.
-It is recommended that you log on more frequently and complete assignments as outlined by your instructor.
-Satisfactory performance in college courses generally asks for two hours of study outside of class for each hour in class.
+Expectations: Satisfactory performance in college courses generally asks for two hours of study outside of class for each hour in class.
 This estimate applies to an "average" student expecting an "adequate" (= C) grade.
 Students aiming higher or those with academic problems should expect to spend more effort than the minimum.
-Should you procrastinate, not read ahead of time or expect to cram everything on last days before exams, this course may not be for you.
+Should you procrastinate, not read ahead of time or expect to cram everything on last days before exams this course may not be for you.